sergeypedan/social-nets-db/README.md

 There are 2 primary use cases for this gem:

-### 1. To help create lists of link to social net accounts
+### 1. To help create lists of links to social net accounts

 Like in the footer of a website: